ORS 443.004 directly impacts the background check process

 - Anyone employed or contracted by programs for individuals with developmental disabilities.

 NOTE: ORS 443.004 does not cover nursing facilities or hospitals.
-ORS 443.004 does not cover relative adult foster homes or any non-paid positions such as volunteers or adult foster home household members.
+ORS 443.004 does not cover any non-paid positions such as volunteers or adult foster home household members.

 For Oregon Health Authority, Addictions and Mental Health Division: All paid mental health treatment providers (including peer support specialists), and all paid alcohol and drug treatment providers working in residential facilities licensed to provide these services, certain crimes make an individual ineligible to work.
 Details regarding the crimes list are available in an AMH flyer.